By Yael Wasserman

 I have been fortunate enough to practice intensive metta bhavana both at BMIMC and in Burma under the guidance of Ariya Baumann, Venerable Virañani and Sayadaw U Indaka.
 They teach the classical form set out in the Visuddhimagga where the yogi starts by radiating metta towards themselves, then to a benefactor, followed by a dear person, a stranger, an enemy and culminating with radiating metta to all beings.

 Of course, a metta retreat is not all roses.
 Just like vipassana, it is in its own way, hard work and there are good days and bad days.
-But I have found the gentleness of metta allows me to be much easier on myself which, as someone prone to striving, makes finding the sweet spot of right effort far less of a struggle.
+But I have found the gentleness of metta allows me to be much easier on myself which, as someone prone to striving, makes finding that sweet spot of right effort far less of a struggle.

 If you are interested in exploring metta bhavana further, Sayadaw U Indaka is leading a nine-day metta retreat at BMIMC in December.
 He also hosts and co-teaches two two-week metta fusion retreats with Ariya Bauman and Ven.
 Viranani at his monastery in Pyin Oo Lwin in northern Burma during January and February every year.
 If you would like more information please refer to the Chanmyay Myaing Meditation Centre website.